zonca/conversion_tofix/README.md

 ## 0) Preparation

+* `gh auth login`, protocol SSH, generate key with no password, authenticate via browser
-* Clone this repository to your home folder
+* Clone this repository to your home folder with `gh`
+* `git config --global user.name "FirstName LastName"`
+* `git config --global user.email "your_github@email.com"`

 ## 0b) How to reset the status of the repository